newinternetlabs/app-mining/nil.md

 ##  Review Procedure
 Apps for a given month are divided among multiple reviewers.
 Each app is reviewed a minimum of once.
 If a reviewer has trouble reviewing an app the reviewer marks the app as "needs re-review" and the app is reviewed a second time by the lead app reviewer.
 Any app that is is awarded less than a total of 5 points is also reviewed a second time by the lead reviewer.

-In the event NIL encounters a problem with an app during review, we take screenshots or a short video of the screen to demonstrate the problem.
+In the event NIL encounters a problem with an app during review, we typically take screenshots or a short video of the screen to demonstrate the problem.
 The reviewer also makes a note in the notes section of the app review spreadsheet of the problem.
+These are provided to PBC along with app scores.

-With respect to usage of gaia, if after two reviews, neither reviewer is able to find usage of gaia (ie. because such usage is an insignificant or non-obvious part of the app), the app is awarded a gaia score of zero.
+With respect to usage of Gaia, if after two reviews, neither reviewer is able to find usage of Gaia (ie. because such usage is an insignificant or non-obvious part of the app), the app is awarded a Gaia score of zero.

 ## Communications